Netflix/falcor/model.md

 // get milk from corner store
 ```

-It is common practice to begin working against mock data in a model cache, and then replace it with a data source once the server is finished.
+It is common practice to begin working against mock data in a Model cache, and then replace it with a DataSource that retrieves data from the server later on.

 ```
 var log = console.log.bind(console)